astral-sh/uv/docs/reference/settings.md

 #### [`override-dependencies`](#override-dependencies) {: #override-dependencies }

-The project's override dependencies.
+Overrides to apply when resolving the project's dependencies.

-Overrides on dependencies must be described in PEP 508-style.
+Overrides are used to force selection of a specific version of a package, regardless of the version requested by any other package, and regardless of whether choosing that version would typically constitute an invalid resolution.

+While constraints are _additive_, in that they're combined with the requirements of the constituent packages, overrides are _absolute_, in that they completely replace the requirements of any constituent packages.

 !!! note
-    When using project interfaces like `uv lock`, only the settings in the pyproject.toml are valid.
-    Specifically, when using a workspace, only the settings in the pyproject.toml located at the workspace root are applied.
-    The settings in the pyproject.toml of workspace members and in uv.toml are ignored.
+    In `uv lock`, `uv sync`, and `uv run`, uv will only read `override-dependencies` from the `pyproject.toml` at the workspace root, and will ignore any declarations in other workspace members or `uv.toml` files.

 **Default value**: `[]`